 No one has favorited this theater yet

 Located at Edwards Street and S. Park Avenue.
-Opened on April 3, 1918 playing “The Show of Wonders’, the Marlow Theatre was built as a dual purpose venue for stage productions and movies.
+Opened on April 3, 1918 playing “The Show of Wonders”, the Marlow Theatre was built as a dual purpose venue for stage productions and movies.

-In the 1943 edition of Film Daily Yearbook, the Marlow is listed as being under the management of Fox Intermountain Theaters Inc. In 1949 the theatre underwent an $85,000 re-modelling, reopening on October 12, 1949 with Cary Grant in “I Was a Male War Bride”.
+In the 1943 edition of Film Daily Yearbook, the Marlow Theatre is listed as being under the management of Fox Intermountain Theaters Inc. In 1949 the theatre underwent an $85,000 re-modelling, reopening on October 12, 1949 with Cary Grant in “I Was a Male War Bride”.

 The Marlow Theatre was demolished in May 1972 for the extension of South Park Avenue.